Estimated time to perform these tasks: about 10 minutes.

 Final note: You may want to remote into the server and do a GPUPDATE/FORCE at a command prompt to jog it to life right away.

-If you write your own logon scripts, use alternatives like KixTart, or your own .bat, .vbs file etc., all you need to add is to launch \\servername\ezaudit\ezstart.exe with the parameters -a -o.
+If you write your own logon scripts, use alternatives like KixTart, or your own .bat, .vbs file etc., all you need to add is to launch \\servername\ezaudit\ezstart.exe with the parameters -a -o (and the -o is only needed if you want to make the PCs available for On-Demand audits in addition to scheduled audits).

 Here's a VBScript example of what to add: